bharath-raghavan/bharurn.github.io/_pages/research.md

 </p>

 <div style="text-align: justify">
 I am involved in the <a href="https://mimic-project.org/en/latest/">MiMiC project</a> together with <a href="https://www.fz-juelich.de/profile/carloni_p">Prof. Dr. Paolo Carloni</a>, <a href="https://orbit.dtu.dk/en/persons/jógvan-magnus-haugaard-olsen">Dr. Jógvan Magnus Haugaard Olsen</a> and <a href="https://www.epfl.ch/labs/lcbc/roethlisberger/">Prof. Ursula Röthilsberger</a>.
 The MiMiC framework is an open-source, general platform that enables the implementation of multiscale computational (bio)chemistry simulation methods through coupling of multiple external programs, designed for massively parallel applications with a multiple-programs multiple-data model.
-The program is written in a combination of Fortran and C++, and parallelization achieved with a hybrid MPI/OpenMP approach.
+The program is written in a combination of Fortran and C++, and parallelizaed with a hybrid MPI/OpenMP approach.
 Currently, MiMiC couples the CPMD and GROMACS codes to perform highly scalable QM/MM biomolecular simulations on HPC systems.
 <br>
 <br>
 I am the lead developer of <a href="[url](https://mimic-project.org/en/latest/mimicpy/overview.html)">MiMiCPy</a>, an open-source Python toolkit as a companion to MiMiC.
 The code greatly simplifies the preparation and debugging of MiMiC-based QM/MM input files via a user-friendly interface.
 It provides an extensive list of command-line tools with an easy-to-use selection language to pick out the QM region.
 Plugins for PyMOL and VMD alow the selection of complex QM regions visually.
 MiMiCPy can also be used as a Python library, allowing one to develop complex workflows to set up MiMiC-based QM/MM simulations.
 The package has been designed with a modular and object-oriented approach.
 This allows one (i) to easily support new topology and coordinate file formats from different programs, when they become available in MiMiC; (ii) to develop new tools as MiMiC expands its functionalities.